Q: Do I have to use Radiation Assurance?

 Q: How do I know if a study we are participating in has Radiation Assurance?

-A: There are two ways of identifying if a study has Radiation Assurance:
+A: To identify if a study has Radiation Assurance you should:

-• a completed copy of the Research Exposure Form should be included in your local information pack together with the email confirming that Radiation Assurance is in place, detailing all ionising and non-ionising research exposures for the study.
+- check your Local Information Pack (LIP).
+If the study has Radiation assurance it should contain a completed copy of the REF and email confirmation that Radiation Assurance is in place.
+The REF detail all ionising and non-ionising research exposures for the study.
 An example of this form can be found on the IRAS website.

 Q: I have chosen to self-manage my review and have a lead MPE and CRE but am unable to source an additional MPE required to complete the review.
 Can I ask the HRA to source an additional MPE and continue to self-manage my review?

-A: No. If you have chosen to self-manage your review and then find that you are unable to source lead and/or additional reviewers, your review should be processed as HRA-managed so that we are able to source reviewers on your behalf.
+A: No. In this scenario if you’re unable to source lead and/or additional reviewers, your review should be processed as HRA-managed so that we are able to source reviewers on your behalf.
 We would still use any reviewers that you have chosen (subject to their availability) to complete the review within the HRA-managed study timelines.
+If your chosen reviewers are unavailable, we’ll contact you to discuss how to progress your application.

 Q: I am not submitting my study through Radiation Assurance.
 However, I have a lead MPE to complete my review, but I am unable to source a CRE.
 Can I ask the Radiation Assurance team to source a CRE?